 These quantitative annual targets are reviewed to ensure that the organisation's objectives are achieved.

 Operating Result

-AAV completed the year with an operational deficit of \$316,437 due to income recognized in 2022 for projects related to 2023 according to the new audit and accounting standards and an overall deficit of \$202,847 due to an increase in our trust fund investment value by \$113,590.
+AAV completed the year with an operational deficit of \$144,494 and an overall deficit of \$53,424 due to an increase in our trust fund investment value by \$91,070.